Graham-72/feed_import/README.txt

    to save changes or just to update the expire time.
   -if hash isn't in list then we create a new entity and hash needs to be inserted in database.
+If is a one-time import then none of the items info is saved.
+This can produce duplicate content.

 Feed Import can add multiple values to fields which support this.
 For example above we need only one xpath:
 Friends/Friend
 and both Tom and Jerry will be inserted in field values, which is great.
+Now you can specify not only the column value but the entire array of values by returning an object from filter functions.

 Expire time is used to automatically delete entities (at cron) if they are missing from feed for more than X seconds.